HadetTheUndying/hadettheundying.github.io/_posts/2020-10-16-Decentralization.md

 ## [GitHub]("https://github.com/HadetTheUndying")

 I use GitHub daily, this site is hosted on GitHub Pages, I don't have much bad to say about GitHub's business model and I could always take all of my Repos and move them somewhere else, or host my own Git Repo on my own hardware.
-GitHub is the good kind of centralization, even if they're not owned by Microsoft.
+GitHub is the good kind of centralization, even if they are owned by Microsoft.

 If you're not satisfied with GitHub there's always self-hosting or GitLab, ect.
 Git can be run totally locally as just a Version Control System too.